-(d) Subordinated Term Loan: After the ownership transfers described above, Promise will also execute a Subordinated Term Note (Doc. #249-2, Exh.
-E) with SCHI.
-This is a guaranteed \$125 million subordinated term note which accrues interest at 12% annually, payable quarterly, and is subordinated to the Senior Term As of the closing, this loan will be deemed to be fully Loan. funded from previous loans made by SCHI to Promise, and shall have a term of five years after closing.
-This loan is secured by a second-priority security interest in all assets of Promise and its subsidiaries, except for: (I) those assets in which the Sun Principals, Spouses and Dawson are being granted a security interest (in which SCHI is obtaining a subordinated third-priority security interest); and (ii) certain accounts and books and records and other related assets, which are being pledged to secure a line of credit that Promise intends to obtain as a condition precedent to the closing.
+transfers described above, Promise will also execute a Subordinated Term Note with SCHI.
+This is a guaranteed \$125 million subordinated term note which accrues interest at 12% annually, payable quarterly, and is subordinated to the Senior Term Loan.
+As of the closing, this loan will be deemed to be fully funded from previous loans made by SCHI to Promise, and shall have a term of five years after closing.
+This loan is secured by a second-priority security interest in all assets of Promise and its subsidiaries, except for: (i) those assets in which the Sun Principals, Spouses and Dawson are being granted a security interest (in which SCHI is obtaining a subordinated third-priority security interest); and (ii) certain accounts and books and records and other related assets, which are being pledged to secure a line of credit that Promise intends to obtain as a condition precedent to the closing.

-(e) Mutual Releases: Upon closing the transaction, the Receiver and the Sun Capital-related individuals and entities will exchange mutual general releases in an agreed-upon Release of Claims form (Docs. ##248-1, 249-3, Exh.
-M.) The mutual releases do not release each other from claims arising from the closing Transaction Documents.
-The contents of the releases are discussed more fully below.

-(f) Distribution from Receiver: Following the conclusion of a Court-approved claims process by investors, the Receiver will distribute membership interests in the FP Designee to releasing investors of the Receivership Entities pursuant to an Equity Transfer Agreement (Doc. #249-3, Exh.
-G.) This will effectively transfer ownership of FP Designee from Stable-Value to those releasing investors whose interests are validated through the claims process.

-(g) Rights of Recourse: The Principals and Dawson make certain representations and warranties to the FP Designee in Schedule 5.2(a) to the Settlement Agreement and in a Disclosure Statement substantially in the form as Exhibit N attached to the Settlement Agreement.
+- (e) Mutual Releases: Upon closing the transaction, the Receiver and the Sun Capital-related individuals and entities will exchange mutual general releases in an agreed-upon revised Release of Claims form.
+The mutual releases do not release each other from claims arising from the closing Transaction Documents.
+The contents of the releases are discussed more fully below. - (f) Distribution from Receiver: Following the conclusion of a Court-approved claims process by investors, the Receiver will distribute membership interests in the FP Designee to releasing investors of the Receivership Entities pursuant to an Equity Transfer Agreement.
+This will effectively transfer ownership of FP Designee from Stable-Value to those releasing investors whose interests are validated through the claims process. - (g) Rights of Recourse: The Principals and Dawson make certain representations and warranties to the FP Designee in Schedule 5.2(a) to the Settlement Agreement and in a Disclosure Statement substantially in the form as Exhibit N attached to the Settlement Agreement.
 These representations and warranties survive for a period of 18 months after the closing of the transactions (or until certain earlier liquidity events).
 Any claim for breach of these representations and warranties must be brought by FP Designee within that 18-month or shorter period.

-(4) What Defendants (and Others) Receive: If a sufficient number of investors approve the Settlement Agreement, the defendants (and others) receive the following:

-(a) Releases: The form Release of Claims (Docs. #248-1, Doc. #249-3, Exh.
-M) is a broad release involving not only defendants in this case but related persons and entities.
+- (4) What Defendants (and Others) Receive: If a sufficient number of investors approve the Settlement Agreement, the defendants (and others) receive the following: - (a) Releases: The revised form Release of Claims (Doc. #306-3) is a broad release involving not only defendants in this case but related persons and entities.
 The persons and entities to be released (Releasees) are virtually anyone connected with the defendants, but excluding certain named persons and entities.
-The Receiver and investors doing the releasing (Releasors) broadly give up all past, current, and future claims for liability in any way related to the investments, loans, credit relationship, or use of loan proceeds; release claims in a list of specific pending civil actions or proceedings (and one criminal investigation); and release any act or omission of the Receiver.
+Receiver and investors doing the releasing (Releasors) broadly give up all past, current, and future claims for liability in any way related to the investments, loans, credit relationship, or use of loan proceeds; release claims in a list of specific pending civil actions or proceedings (but no criminal proceeding); and release any act or omission of the Receiver.
 The claims to be released therefore include, without limitation, the parties' claims in the Sun Capital Litigation and the Receiver's as-yet un-asserted claims against individuals and entities other than the defendants that the Receiver had sought to add to this case by amendment.
-The release does not, however, include any claim arising under or relating to the performance or enforcement of the closing Transaction Documents.
-The Releasors agree not to commence any action involving the Released Claims, except to enforce a release executed in connection with the Settlement Agreement.
+The release does not, however, include any claim arising under or relating to the performance or enforcement of the closing Transaction The Releasors agree not to commence any action Documents. involving the Released Claims, except to enforce a release executed in connection with the Settlement Agreement.